anidev/ToastAPI/README.md

 ![An early prototype of the Simulation GUI for Toast](https://raw.githubusercontent.com/Open-RIO/ToastAPI/master/doc/SimulationGUI.png)

 Ports such as DIO and Analog IN gain a Number Spinner, that allows the inputs to be changed.
 These spinners are enabled when they are registered through WPILib (DigitalInput/AnalogInput classes).
 Other things, such as PWM output, can be read as their raw values.
 This allows for the robots IO to be completely simulated.
 Additionally, the Simulation GUI will have support for XBox controllers and external Joysticks.
 In the future, simulated controllers will be supported through an optional module.

+To run in simulation mode, first compile Toast (see instructions below), then run the jar file with the "-sim" or "-simulation" argument.

 ## Other Tools
 Toast has support for many other tools out of the box as well.
 For example, Toast can load Groovy files and execute them.
 This means that teams can program